 4. Reported, confirmed, or unapproved entering of a locker room.
 Locker rooms are private areas for players, coaches, and other certified individuals.

-5. Reported and confirmed contacting of any WFHA Administration, board members, or compliance committee members prior to a mandatory 24-hour waiting period.
+5. Reported and confirmed hostile or argumentative contact (face to face, phone, texting, emailing) of any WFHA Administrator, team coaches, board members, or compliance committee members prior to a mandatory 24-hour waiting period.

-6. Reported and confirmed inappropriate addressing of an issue in front of players, coaches, or at a rink.
+6. Reported and confirmed inappropriate addressing of an issue in front of players, coaches, or at the rink.

 7. Reported and confirmed use of an illegal substance, possession of an illegal substance or use of paraphernalia by WFHA players, coaches, or members during a WFHA event or at any facility used by WFHA.

-8. Reported and confirmed evidence of members threatening officials, members, or non-members.
+8. Reported and confirmed evidence of members threatening officials, coaches, members, or non members.
+This includes any physical contact with this group.

-9. Reported and confirmed evidence of consistent abusive behavior between players.
+9. Reported and confirmed evidence of abusive behavior between players.
+WFHA honors the SafeSport definition of bullying.

 10. Reported and confirmed theft of property.